ev2900/OpenSearch_Index_Shard_Size/README.md

 The number of replicate shards for an index can be easily adjusted using the index setting API.

-OpenSearch has an ideal shard size.
-10 - 50 GB per shard is recommended.
+OpenSearch has an ideal shard size of 10 - 50 GB per shard is recommended.
 10 - 30 GB per shard is prefered for application search / read heavy work loads.
 30 - 50 GB is preferred for write heavy workloads such as log analytics.

 Having too many small shards can be an issue.
 Meta-data for a shard is stored in the JVM heap memory.
 If you have to many small shards you can exhaust memory storing meta-data unnecessarily.